Mirza Cihan

-Mirza Cihan (born 26 October 2000) is a Turkish professional footballer who plays as a winger for Adanaspor, on loan from Gaziantep.
+Mirza Cihan (born 26 October 2000) is a Turkish professional footballer who plays as a winger for TFF 1.
+Lig club Sakaryaspor on loan from Gaziantep.

 Professional career

 A youth product of Gaziantep, Cihan was promoted to the first team in 2017 and debuted in the TFF First League in 2017.
 He transferred to Galatasaray where he stayed from 2018 to 2020, before returning to Gaziantep on 20 September 2020.
 Cihan made his professional debut with Gaziantep in a 2–0 Süper Lig win over Başakşehir on 8 April 2021.